-8 Students With Different Reasons For Stricter Gun Laws
+Photo Essay: 8 Reasons Students Walked Out Over Gun Laws

 “We’re hoping to raise the gun law to [age] 21.
 We already got bump stocks banned.
 We’re hoping to see just safer measures for guns.
 Guns are just so unbelievably accessible to so many people, and there’s not really background checks required either.
 For this march, we weren’t asking anybody to take away guns altogether.
 We were asking that we can live in a world in which we’re not afraid of them.”

-Gabe Rosenbloom, Roosevelt
+Gabe Rosenbloom, Roosevelt High School

 “The idea came to me of marching from Roosevelt to Red Square, and I didn’t think it could happen.
 It was kind of this crazy thing, and then I found Scout, and I reached out to Zach, and I said, ‘Maybe we can really put this together.’
 And so we started to talk to other schools, and other student leaders came to us saying they wanted to do this.
 So we were able to organize it.
 We wanted to really spread the message of ending gun violence.
 This is an issue, and it’s going to continue being an issue, until it’s addressed by young people.
 It seems that Congress and our elected officials have been unable to address the issue.